tomeryeh/demo/chat/tutorial.md

 Since we have configured our chat application to listen to messages sent to the ``CHAT_MSG_COLLECTION`` data collection, and since we filter messages depending on their ``chatRoom`` member, we have to send messages following these rules.

-Oh, and we really should include our user name too, so that each client receiving a message can display it.
-And because we generate a random user color when the chat application starts,  we'll propagate this information too.

 This gives us this piece of code:
 ```js
 var